tonivade/resp-server/README.md

     }
 ```

-A command must implement the interface `ICommand`.
+A command must implement the interface `RespCommand`.
 This interface only defines
 the method `execute`, who receives a request object and returns a `RedisToken`.

 You can get the parameter of the command like this